 Our world needs better leadership.

 We envision a just and thriving world that works for all beings, stewarded by leadership that is purpose-driven, inclusive, whole, and collaborative.
-StartingBloc exists to convene and grow one million conscious leaders.
+StartingBloc exists to convene and grow the leaders our future needs.

 StartingBloc does three things really well.